Anil8753/CppPubSub/README.md

 One can subscribe for a channel and another can publish the notification on the same channel.

 Note: It has dependency on boost.
 Please download boost library and set the boost path in project settings (CppPubSub.vcxproj).
-I tested on Windows only, but it should be portable to other platform as well.
+I tested on Windows and MacOS both.
+Visual Studio project file is availabel here, for others you have to make project file yourself.

 Full sample code is available in Source.cpp.